DanielChronlund/DCToolbox/README.md

 <h2>Get Started</h2>

-First, install the module from the PowerShell Gallery by running:
+Install the module from the PowerShell Gallery by running:

 <b>Install-Module DCToolbox</b>

-If you already have it, update to the latest version:
+If you already installed it, update to the latest version by running:

 <b>Update-Module DCToolbox</b>

 PowerShell Gallery package link: https://www.powershellgallery.com/packages/DCToolbox

-To get started, run:
+When you have installed it, to get started, run:

 <b>Get-DCHelp</b>